nksaraf/vinxi/docs/api/service/http.md

 - Required: `false`
 - Default value: `true`

-Include the router in the build process.
+Include the service in the build process.

 ### outDir